st3fan/dovecot-xaps-plugin/README.md

 You are going to need the following things to get this going:

 * Some patience and willingness to experiment - Although I run this project in production, it is still a very early version and it may contain bugs.
 * Because you will need a certificate to talk to the Apple Push Notifications Service, you can only run this software if you are migrating away from an existing OS X Server setup where you had Push Email enabled.
+How to export the certificate is described in the [dovecot-xaps-daemon project](https://github.com/st3fan/dovecot-xaps-daemon).
 * This software has only been tested on Ubuntu 12.04.5 with Dovecot 2.0.19.
 So ideally you have a mail server with the same specifications, or something very similar.

 > Note that you need to have an existing Dovecot setup working.
 Either with local system users or with virtual users.
 Also note that you need to be using the Dovecot Local Delivery Agent for this to work.
 The Dovecot LDA is described in detail on the [Dovecot Wiki](http://wiki2.dovecot.org/LDA)